 Step 1: Start with Your Brand Style

-Every brand has its own style.
+Every brand has its style.
 These are elements that express your brand’s visual identity.

 Style elements include but are not limited to colors, typography, and other images.
-You should have these essentials in place before you create any designs.
+It would be best to have essentials in place before you create any designs.

 Each design has an objective.
-In almost every case, it’s goal is to enhance your brand in some way.
-Your mood board should contain samples that align with your brand identity.
+In almost every case, the goal is to enhance your brand in some way.
+Therefore, your mood board should contain samples that align with your brand identity.

 Step 2: Add Imagination